terra-money/docs/docs/validator/setup.md

 You are looking for the `bech32` encoded `address` in the `~/.terra/config/priv_validator.json` file.

 ::: warning Note:
-Only the top 130 validators in voting power are included in the validating set.
+Only the top 130 validators in voting power are included in the active validator set.
 :::

 ## Setting up an Oracle Feeder